All Roane State locations will be closed on Monday, Sept. 1 in observance of Labor Day.

 By taking ACE classes, students can get a hands-on education that will prepare them for today’s composites manufacturing jobs and for ones on the horizon.

 Roane State offers specialized composite materials courses as part of its Associate of Applied Science (A.A.S.) degree in General Technology.
-Sign up for ACE classes when you register.
+Sign up for CMAT classes when you register.

 CMAT 1010 - Introduction to Composite Materials